Constantly and visibly

 “Life, now, was unfolding before me, constantly and visibly, like the flowers of summer that drop fanlike petals on eternal soil.” — Roman Payne

-I don’t know whether it’s because I’m less than three years from 60, or because of all the life-and-death issues my family has faced in the past 18 months, but I feel as if my awareness of life’s paradoxically vast brevity is more focused.
+I don’t know whether it’s because I’m less than three years from 60, or because of the many life-and-death issues my family has faced in the past 18 months, but I feel as if my awareness of life’s paradoxically vast brevity is more focused.
 I’m astounded by how much goes on, and how quickly it all goes!
-It amazes me that so much life can be packed into such short lifespans, for each of us, no matter how long we live.
+It amazes me that so much life can be packed into such short lifespans for each of us, no matter how long we live.

 People in my age group are in an enviable position today.
 Many of us have enjoyed the privilege of close relationships with people two generations older than us, and now two generations younger than us, plus all those ages and stages that lie in between.
 It’s an excellent vantage point from which to take in the panorama of life.